btarrant/OOP-User/README.md

 # OOP-User
-Practice creating a class and making instances from it.
+Object Oriented Programming | Practice creating a class and making instances from it.
 Practice accessing the methods and attributes of different instances.